 The interview is usually a combination of situational and behavioural questions.
-For situational questions, you will be presented with a scenario and asked how you would handle it.
+With situational questions, you will be given a scenario and asked how you would handle it.
 With behavioural questions, you will be asked to describe a time when you effectively demonstrated the competency being assessed.